What Is Corneal Cross-Linking (CXL)?

-Cross-linking is surgery to treat a weakened or warped cornea.
-Disease or sometimes surgery can harm collagen—an important substance that holds the cornea together.
-“Cross-linking” new collagen fibers together strengthens and reinforces the cornea.
+CXL is surgery to treat a weakened or warped cornea.
+Disease or sometimes surgery can harm collagen, an important substance that holds the cornea together.
+By “cross-linking” new collagen fibers together, CXL surgery strengthens and reinforces the cornea.

 - Keratoconus.
 With keratoconus, the cornea thins and changes shape over time.
 The cornea—normally round—bulges outward until it’s shaped more like a cone.
 This causes blurry vision and other symptoms.
 For some people, glasses or contacts can treat their keratoconus.
 Others need special contact lenses or surgery.